ZiClaud/Iremi-Breathing-App/README.md

 # Theme

 - [x] Theme and logo
-- [ ] Add darkmode
+- [x] Add darkmode
-- [ ] Insert "Quicksand" font or other, better font
+- [ ] Insert "Quicksand" font or some other better font

 # Extras